-So called because of their flat, short-barrel look, pancake lenses are primes made with thin glass and have been a convenient carry-along for photographers for over 100 years.
-They are an unobtrusive lens with aesthetic appeal, a longtime favorite in the mirrorless/Micro Four Thirds crowd.
-Canon has jumped on the bandwagon with its inaugural pancake: the EF 40mm f/2.8.
+So called because of its flat, short-barrel look, the pancake lens is a prime made with thin glass.
+They have been a convenient carry-along for photographers for over 100 years.
+They are unobtrusive lenses with aesthetic appeal and a longtime favorite in the mirrorless/Micro Four Thirds crowd.
+Canon has jumped on the bandwagon with its inaugural pancake lens: the EF 40mm f/2.8.

 2. Better Focusing Distance and Bokeh

 Most pancake lenses fall into the normal-to-wide focal range and this one is no exception.
 While most, especially older, pancake lenses are unable to focus down on anything closer than 18 inches, this one is able to home in at a relatively close 11.8 inches.
 And with 7 diaphragm blades at f/2.8, the bokeh on this lens is quite good.

 3. STM Enables Video Auto Focusing on the Canon Rebel T4i

 This lens is certainly a great go-to for travelers looking to pack light.
 However, the technology of the 40mm is principally for video and will allow the camera to focus continuously while shooting video.
 The STM (STepping Motor) feature of this lens offers smooth and quiet continuous auto focusing when used with AI Servo Focus while shooting video on the Canon Rebel T4i (and several other cameras since this writing).